Back

 Untitled Document

-group The New Jersey Office of the Long-Term Care Ombudsman (LTCO) Volunteer Advocate Program provides citizens with an opportunity to make a meaningful difference in the lives of people living in nursing homes in New Jersey.
+group The New Jersey Office of the Long-Term Care Ombudsman (LTCO) provides a Certified Volunteer Advocate Program that gives citizens an opportunity to make a meaningful difference in the lives of people living in nursing homes in New Jersey.

-The primary function of the LTCO is to advocate for people living in long-term care facilities by investigating and resolving complaints made by them or by others on their behalf.
+The LTCO is dedicated to advancing the rights, dignity, and self-determination of adults living in long-term care.
+A primary function of the LTCO is to investigate and resolve complaints made by long-term residents or by others on their behalf.

-Each Volunteer Advocate undergoes 36 hours of extensive and in-depth training and is required to pass a certification exam in order to participate in the program.
+Each prospective Volunteer Advocate undergoes 36 hours of in-depth, virtual training and is required to pass a certification exam to participate in the program.

-Then, after working a more experienced volunteer for two weeks, the Volunteer Advocate is assigned to a nursing facility close to home.
+Then, after working with a more experienced volunteer for approximately two weeks, the CVA is assigned to a nursing facility close to home.
 Although Volunteer Advocates can make their own hours, they are required to visit their assigned facility and speak to residents for at least four hours per week.

-The types of problems that Volunteer Advocates typically encounter include: lack of staff responsiveness; failure to respond to call bells; inadequate or unappetizing food; hygiene problems; lack of activities; and missing or stolen personal belongings, such as clothing, dentures and eye glasses.
+The types of problems that CVAs typically encounter include: failure to respond to call bells; inadequate or unappetizing food; hygiene problems; lack of activities; and missing or stolen personal belongings, such as clothing, dentures and eye glasses.

-If a Volunteer Advocate identifies serious issues, such as abuse, neglect or exploitation, a full-time investigator/advocate from the LTCO may be assigned to investigate and resolve that concern.
+If a CVA identifies serious issues, such as abuse, neglect or exploitation, a full-time Investigator/Advocate from the LTCO may be assigned to investigate and resolve them.

-Volunteers must complete a 36-hour training program to become a certified Volunteer Advocate.
+Volunteers must complete a 36-hour virtual training program to become a Certified Volunteer Advocate.
 The training curriculum was developed by UMDNJ-School of Medicine and Rutgers School of Social Work and is modeled after the National Ombudsman Resource Center curriculum.
-The training program and training manual were recently updated to reflect industry changes, trends, and new federal nursing home regulations.
-Intensive classroom instruction is conducted by the Volunteer Advocate Program Statewide Trainer and additional on-site orientation and placement of new advocates is conducted by the Regional Coordinator.

 Training topics include: